ExeClim/Isca/docs/source/modules/topography.rst

 ^^^^^^^^^^^^^^^^^^
 Now there is a land mask, topography can be included if desired.
 If not, this step can be ignored.

 The namelist options below are to include topography from the same file as the land mask.
-It can be a different file, as long as the grid size is still correct.
+It can be a different file, as long as the grid size is still correct and the height units is meters.
 There are multiple other options for including topography, some of which are unused at the moment.

 | ``topography_option : 'input'``  (Tell model to get topography from input file)
 | ``topog_file_name : 'era_land_t42.nc'`` (Again, we use the provided file as the example)